jona1115/chipyard/README.md

         1. Run one of the riscv-tools assembly tests: `./simulator-chipyard.harness-MediumBoomV4Config $RISCV/riscv64-unknown-elf/share/riscv-tests/isa/rv64ui-p-simple`
         2. Run simulations, see the [Chipyard Docs](https://chipyard.readthedocs.io/en/latest/Simulation/Software-RTL-Simulation.html#sw-rtl-sim-intro) for more details.

-Below are the list of commands for easy access:
+Below is the list of commands for easy access:
 | Command | Run where | Comments |
 | --- | --- | --- |
 | Building a core |